Get a lower interest rate when you arrange for your salary to be paid into your account and/or take out Home Insurance marketed by3.

 What is the minimum and maximum amount you can apply for?

-You can apply for up to 80% for a primary residence and 70% for a second residence.
-This percentage will be applied to the lowest of the following amounts: valuation price or purchase price.
+- Percentage of financing: it is possible to apply for up to 80% of financing for a primary home and 70% of a second residence.
+This percentage will be applied to the lowest of the following two amounts: the valuation price or purchase price.

 Is it cumpulsory to take out Home Insurance marketed by Openbank with my Open Mortgage?